skalinets/skalinets.github.io/_drafts/isolate-db-code.markdown

 Exception thrown: 'System.NotSupportedException' in mscorlib.dll

 Additional information: A second operation started on this context before a previous asynchronous operation completed.
 Use 'await' to ensure that any asynchronous operations have completed before calling another method on this context.
-Any instance members are not guaranteed to be thread safe.
+Any instance members are not guaranteed to be thread safe.'